-Dr. Fernando Garcia has drawn in countless patients to his practice in Tijuana thanks to his dedication to patient education and patient satisfaction.
+Our experts in bariatric surgery have drawn in countless patients to our practice in Tijuana thanks to our dedication to patient education and patient satisfaction.
 Much of this is also due to the growing popularity of gastric sleeve surgery (sleeve gastrectomy), a low-maintenance option for surgical weight loss.

 Many patients wonder about regaining weight after the surgery has been performed.
 It's an important issue that's worth addressing, so let's tackle it right now.